 Trisequens® is a sequential combined Hormone Replacement Therapy (HRT) which is taken every day without interruption.
 Trisequens® is used in postmenopausal women with at least 6 months since their last natural period.

-Trisequens® contains 2 hormones, an oestrogen (estradiol) and a progestagen (norethisterone acetate).
+Trisequens® contains two hormones, an oestrogen (estradiol) and a progestagen (norethisterone acetate).
 The estradiol in Trisequens® is identical to the estradiol produced in the ovaries of women, and is classified as a natural oestrogen.
 Norethisterone acetate is a synthetic progestagen, which acts in a similar manner as progesterone, another important female sex hormone.

 Trisequens® is used for: